G.R.A.D. Aggies Professional Development Certificate

 - The following are the requirements:

 - Participate in an activity that emphasizes one of the four areas of G.R.A.D.
-Aggies (Academic Development, Leadership & Communication, Instruction & Assessment, and Career Development), and complete the corresponding reflection survey in eCampus within 1 month of the activity for 1 PDU credit.
+Aggies (Academic Development, Leadership & Communication, Instruction & Assessment, and Career Development).
 Below are examples of activities that will fulfill this requirement.

 - Participate in the 3 Minute Thesis Competition